idrees-wakhatgarh-Git/idrees-wakhatgarh-Git/README.md

 ###

-<p align="left">My name is Idrees Wakhatghar and I'm an aspiring AI/ML Engineer, from India 🇮🇳</p>
+<p align="left">My name is Idrees Wakhatgarh and I'm an aspiring AI/ML Engineer, from India 🇮🇳</p>

 ###